The Zum Sperrgebiet Seaview Hotel...

 Drinks included: Drinks are not included.

-Photographic: Luderitz is a good spot for photographers who can visit the breeding colony of African penguins on Halifax Island, on one of the Sedina's boat trips – which are also good for spotting heavy-side dolphins and cape fur seals.
-Don't miss the fascinating deserted mining town at Kolmanskop, which is being swallowed up by the desert.See more ideas for Photographic in Namibia
+Photography holidays: Luderitz is a good spot for photographers who can visit the breeding colony of African penguins on Halifax Island, on one of the Sedina's boat trips – which are also good for spotting heavy-side dolphins and cape fur seals.
+Don't miss the fascinating deserted mining town at Kolmanskop, which is being swallowed up by the desert.See more ideas for Photography holidays in Namibia

 Attitude towards children: Children of all ages are welcome.